 I am a destination wedding photographer in Italy.
-Born and bred in Devon, UK, but Italy has my heart and I will also be getting married there in 2021.
+Born and bred in Devon, UK, but Italy has my heart and I also got married there myself in 2022 at San Galgano Abbey.
 I am captivated by its charm, landscape, culture and amazing food!
 Personally, I have always dreamed of getting married in Italy.
 Are you planning your romantic and intimate Italian wedding?
 Locations whether city or countryside offer outstanding scenery.
 Rome, the Amalfi Coast, Tuscany, Puglia, Venice or Lake Como are perfect for an Italian wedding.
 Anywhere you pick will be a dream come true.
 Italy has some of the most diverse local culture and scenic wedding venues for you to choose from., so why not choose the best wedding photographer in Italy? 😉

 Apart from being a destination wedding photographer in Italy, I cover the whole of the UK.
 Being voted the top 10 wedding photographers of the UK in by Zankyou and the top 50 wedding photographers of the UK by GoHen and ELLE amagaine top 12 wedding photographers.
 So your in safe hands.
 Having covered weddings in Qatar, Santorini, Puglia, Siena, Atlanta, and I’m often traveling for Destination Weddings in Italy.
 With other such stunning options to photograph in places such as Umbria, Lake Garda, the Amalfi Coast, Dolomites, Verona, Positano, Rome, Ravello, Bari, Perugia, Lecce and Sorrento – I’m looking forward to more Italian destination weddings and elopements to photograph.

 I want to capture the stunning settings that exist in the Italian landscape whilst blending you as a couple and your chosen guests into the scenery.
 I look to create a dreamlike story of your day to showcase your exact moments.
 I am a hopeless romantic and adore capturing those most in love moments couples show on their wedding day.